 Ian Strange is a transdisciplinary artist whose work explores architecture, space, and the home.
 His practice includes collaborative community-based projects, architectural interventions, and exhibitions resulting in photography, film, sculpture, installation, site-specific works, research, and documentary works.
 His studio practice includes painting and drawing, as well as ongoing research and archival projects.
 Additionally, he has created collaborative projects with other practitioners and institutions in the fields of dance, music, performance, and film.

-Strange is best known for his ongoing series of architectural interventions, film, and photographic works that subvert the archetypal domestic home.
+Strange is best known for his ongoing series of large-scale architectural interventions, film, and photographic works that subvert the archetypal domestic home.
 These works and exhibitions have been created in the United States (‘SUBURBAN’ 2011–13); post-earthquake Christchurch, New Zealand (‘FINAL ACT’, 2013); Western Australia and Victoria, Australia (‘SHADOW’, 2015) (‘TARGET’, 2017) (‘DALISON’, 2022); Katowice, Poland (‘ZŁOTY’, 2015); and in the United States throughout Ohio’s rust-belt region, (‘ISLAND’, 2015–17) ('PENUMBRA', 2022).
-Strange’s practice has resulted in exhibitions at the National Gallery of Victoria, the Canterbury Museum, FORM Gallery, RMIT University, UCCA Centre for Contemporary Art, Standard Practice NYC, John Curtin Gallery, Cockatoo Island’s Turbine Hall, FotoFocus Biennial, the Fremantle Arts Centre (FAC), Moore Contemporary, and as a part of the 2014 Adelaide Biennial of Australian Art (‘LANDED’, 2014) at the Art Gallery of South Australia.
+Strange’s practice has resulted in exhibitions at the National Gallery of Victoria (NGV), the Canterbury Museum, FotoFocus Biennial, UCCA Centre for Contemporary Art, FORM Gallery, RMIT University, Standard Practice NYC, John Curtin Gallery, Cockatoo Island’s Turbine Hall, the Fremantle Arts Centre (FAC), Moore Contemporary, and as a part of the 2014 Adelaide Biennial of Australian Art (‘LANDED’, 2014) at the Art Gallery of South Australia (AGSA).

 These bodies of work have included a number of collaborative projects: ‘DALISON’ (2022), a site-based installation, film, and sound work with US-based musician Trevor Powers (Youth Lagoon); a collaborative series of works and installations with designer and artist Virgil Abloh, including major sculpture commissions for Off-White Melbourne, Sydney, and New York (‘Nothing is Finished’, 2017); ‘TRACES’, (2017–2020) a collaboration with contemporary dance company Chunky Move and their creative director, choreographer Anouk Van Dijk; and ‘345 Franklin’ (2016), a collaborative architectural intervention work with Detroit-based architect and artist Catie Newell and SiTE:LAB for ArtPrize 2016, Grand Rapids, Michigan, USA.

-Between 2020 and 2021 Strange served as the Guest Artistic Director of the Art Gallery of Western Australia—Western Australia’s largest public art museum.
+Between 2020 and 2021 Strange was appointed and served as Guest Artistic Director of the Art Gallery of Western Australia (AGWA)—Western Australia’s largest public art museum.